gmc-code/PC-Python/docs/python_files/csv_files.rst

 Syntax:

-.. py:class:: csv.DictWriter(csvfile, fieldnames, restval='', extrasaction='raise', dialect='excel', *args, **kwds)
+.. py:class:: csv.DictWriter(f, fieldnames, restval='', extrasaction='raise', dialect='excel', *args, **kwds)

-    :param csvfile: a string for the file path to the csv file from the current directory.
+    :param f: a string for the file path to the csv file from the current directory.
-    :param fieldnames:  a sequence of keys that identify the order in which values in the dictionary passed to the writerow() method are written to file **csvfile**.
+    :param fieldnames:  a sequence of keys that identify the order in which values in the dictionary passed to the writerow() method are written to file **f**.
     :param restval: specify the value to be written if the dictionary is missing a key in **fieldnames**.
     :param extrasaction: indicates what action to take if the dictionary passed to the writerow() method contains a key not found in fieldnames.
 If it is set to 'raise', the default value, a ValueError is raised.
 If it is set to 'ignore', extra values in the dictionary are ignored.
     :param dialect: Use a set of parameters specific to a particular CSV dialect; Defaults to excel; one of ['excel', 'excel-tab', 'unix']